 The Fund is subject to a number of risks, including investment, compliance, operational, and financial risks, among others.
 Risk oversight forms part of the Board's general oversight of the Fund and is addressed as part of various Board and committee activities.
-Day-to-day risk management with respect to the Fund resides with the Adviser or other service providers, subject to supervision by Trust officers.
+Day-to-day risk management with respect to the Fund resides with the Adviser or other service providers, subject to supervision by Fund Management.
 The Audit Committee and the Board oversee efforts by management and service providers to manage the risk to which the Fund may be exposed.
-For example, the Board meets with portfolio managers and receives information regarding investment risks and with the Adviser regarding liquidity risks.
+For example, the Board meets with portfolio managers and receives regular reports regarding investment and liquidity risks.
 The Board meets with the CCO and receives regular reports regarding compliance and regulatory risks.
 The Audit Committee meets with the Trust's Treasurer and receives regular reports regarding fund operations and risks related to the valuation, and overall financial reporting of the Fund.
 From its review of these reports and discussions with management, the Board learns in detail about the material risks to which the Fund is exposed, enabling a dialogue about how management and service providers mitigate those risks.